 The purpose of the Iron Act was to keep manufacturing from flourishing in the colonies and to protect manufacturing in Britain.
 The act restricted the iron ore industry in the colonies from making finished products but encouraged the industry to ship iron to England.

 Triangular Trade is defined as trade between three ports or regions.
 Trade routes in the British Empire were established across the Atlantic Ocean and were made possible by the growth and development of the American Colonies.
 The Navigation Acts forced ships to use specific trade routes between three regions — England, Africa, and North America.

-The Mercantile policies of the Navigation Acts and Trade Acts were enforced by Custom Officials and, later on, the Royal Navy.
+The Mercantile policies of the Navigation Acts and Trade Acts were enforced by customs officials and, later on, the Royal Navy.
 Merchants who were accused of violating the laws had their cases heard in the Admiralty Courts.

 In 1721, Robert Walpole became the first Prime Minister of Great Britain and served as Prime Minister until 1742.
 During his time in office, he implemented an unwritten policy that was referred to as “wise and salutary neglect” by Edmund Burke in 1775.
 Essentially, Walpole eased the enforcement of trade laws throughout the British Empire so the government could focus on dealing with issues in Europe.

 Salutary Neglect allowed merchants in the American Colonies to continue to develop trade relationships with foreign nations, independent of Britain.

 Despite the lax enforcement of laws, the American Colonies were still dependent on Britain for military protection.
 Several European wars spilled over to North America.
 The major conflicts were:

 - King William’s War (1688–1697), was an extension of the War of Grand Alliance in Europe.